Basic Node and Express

 Build an echo server, mounted at the route

-.
-You can test your route from your browser’s address bar, visiting some matching routes, e.g.your-app-rootpath/freecodecamp/echo
+GET /:word/echo.
+Respond with a JSON object, taking the structure{echo: word}.
+You can find the word to be repeated atreq.params.word.
+You can test your route from your browser’s address bar, visiting some matching routes, e.g.your-app-rootpath/freecodecamp/echo. -

 Build an API endpoint, mounted at GET